 - 10.56 Some of the representations made (including Spitalfields Trust) have raised concerns regarding the treatment of the corner building at 13 Norton Folgate; namely that the proposed wrap around window is considered to be out of keeping with the traditional pattern of windows in the area.
-The applicant has taken on board the concerns of the Trust and outlined potential amendments to the treatment of this corner building in a letter dated 19 April 2010.
-However, officers do not feel that a traditional treatment is necessarily the best solution for No.13, as the redevelopment of this corner building is considered an opportunity to provide an important entrance to the conservation area, marking a contemporary building using traditional materials. - 10.57 The Trust's concerns regarding the design detail of the rear wash houses being more akin to brick arches has been raised with the applicant and it the applicant has submitted amended plans showing traditional brick arches. - 10.58 The overall design solution for the site is considered to be of a very high architectural quality that successfully marries conservation and city fringe development constraints.
+Officers do not feel that a traditional treatment is necessarily the best solution, as the redevelopment of this corner building is considered an opportunity to provide an important entrance to the conservation area, marking a contemporary building using traditional materials - 10.57 The Trust's concerns regarding the design detail of the rear wash houses being more akin to brick arches has been raised with the applicant and it the applicant has submitted amended plans showing traditional brick arches. - 10.58 The overall design solution for the site is considered to be of a very high architectural quality that successfully marries conservation and city fringe development constraints.
 The proposed restoration of active street frontages along Shoreditch High Street and Norton Folgate Street will add to the vitality and vibrancy of the CAZ. - 10.59 As such, the building height, scale, bulk and design is considered acceptable and in line with regional and local criteria for tall buildings.
 As such, the scheme accords with policies 4B.8, 4B.9 and 4B.10 of the London Plan (2008), saved policies DEV1, and DEV2 of the Council's UDP (1998), policies DEV1, DEV2, DEV3, DEV27 of the Council's IPG (2007) and policies SP10 and SP12 of the Core Strategy (2010) which seek to ensure buildings and places are of a high quality of design and suitably located.